tujinwei/tujinwei/README.md

 - 👋 Hi there, this is Davi Jinwei, master student in Business Informatics at TUM.
-- 👀 I’m enthusiastic about data analysis and AI use cases, such as scaled learning on images and credit scores.
+- 👀 I’m enthusiastic about data analysis and AI use cases, especially in time series and risk management.
 - 🌱 I’ve learnt matlab, java and R, recently palying with Python.
 - 💞️ WHAT would I be after the next five year? -- Probably a bit better looking, probably a bit uglier, but no doubt it is a real me but not me from another universe.
 You asked: How do I know?
 Because I must still remember my AppleID password!
 - 📫 How to reach me:  david.jw.tu@gmail.com.